Greevee/DashBoard/README.md

 # GamerDashBoard
 ##Introduction
-This is a Net.ASP application which allows monitoring of a local PCs hardware and Teamspeak 3 Client.
+This is a Net.ASP application which allows monitoring of a local PC's hardware and Teamspeak 3 client.
 It provides a little server and allows displaying the information on a wi-fi-enabled smartphone or any other newer device with a browser (if javascript is enabled).
 The colors and the background can be customized.
 Its optimized for 1280x720 resolution!

 Displayed Information:
  - CPU usage
  - Memory usage
  - Network usage
- - Clock and Date
+ - Clock and date
- - Timer function (Click on the clock)
+ - Timer function (click on the clock)
- - Teamspeak 3 (current Channel, number of users, status of oneself and others, speaking persons)
+ - Teamspeak 3 (current channel, number of users, status of oneself and others, and speaking persons)

 If you like it and want to support the project, feel free to give a small donation! : ) <br>
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SVW78SGP7EZAJ)

 #####Background
 I started the project because my new keyboard (G910) has no display, in comparison to my old one.
-It's a replacedment for the awesome <a href="http://www.linkdata.se/software/lcdsirreal/" target="_blank">SirReal</a> plugin.
-I am also trying to improve my coding skills and get in touch with new frameworks and technologies, cause most of the time I work on backend components, so most of the used technologies were totally new.
+It's a replacement for the awesome <a href="http://www.linkdata.se/software/lcdsirreal/" target="_blank">SirReal</a> plugin.
+I am also trying to improve my coding skills and get in touch with new frameworks and technologies, because most of the time I work on backend components, so most of the used technologies were totally new for me.

 ##Downloads
 <a href="https://onedrive.live.com/?authkey=%21ADVNpSSPtswXk-8&cid=96CF0FDF088011A8&group=0&id=96CF0FDF088011A8%2146723&parId=96CF0FDF088011A8%2146722&action=locate" target="_blank">Version 1.5.4.0</a>

 ####Requirements
 - .Net Framework 4.5
-- Administrator previleges
+- Administrator privileges

 ####How to Start
  - Just unzip the file, copy the files to desired location and launch the GamerDashBoard.exe
- - click on the systray icon to see further instrcutions, everything is explained there
+ - Click on the systray icon to see further instructions, everything is explained there

 ##Screenshots
-Miku Wallpaper with Aqua Colors
+Miku wallpaper with aqua colors
 ![Alt text](GitHub/preview_aqua.PNG)

-Hellsing Wallpaper with dark Colors
+Hellsing wallpaper with dark colors
 ![Alt text](GitHub/preview_dark.PNG)

 ##Current available APIs